 What do napkins, chicken wings, malls and wine corks have in common?
 Millennials are being blamed for the death of all those things.

-It's time to tick off those to-do lists according to Warehouse Stationery, which is showing off the wide-ranging capabilities of its products in a new brand ad by 99.
+It’s time to tick off those to-do lists according to Warehouse Stationery, which in a new brand proposition by 99 is showing off the capabilities of its products.
+It’s hope is to build consumers’ emotional connection to the brand and create context for a product range that extends well beyond traditional stationery.

 An ethical fashion rating app was launched yesterday, dubbed Good On You, which is free for Kiwis to download and provides a way for consumers to see how fashion brands in New Zealand stack up in regard to ethical practices.